UP-macroecology/Malchow_IBMcalibration_2023/README.md

-# Fitting individual-based models of species range dynamics to long-term monitoring data
+# Fitting individual-based models of spatial population dynamics to long-term monitoring data

 This is supplementary material to the publication

 *"Fitting individual-based models of species range dynamics to long-term monitoring data"*

-by Anne-Kathleen Malchow, Guillermo Fandos, Urs G. Kormann, Martin Grüebler, Marc Kéry, Florian Hartig, Damaris Zurell.
+by Anne-Kathleen Malchow, Guillermo Fandos, Urs G. Kormann, Martin U. Grüebler, Marc Kéry, Florian Hartig, Damaris Zurell.

 It contains the R scripts and data needed to reproduce all results.
 The code uses a developmental version of the R package *RangeShiftR*, which omits all file inputs and outpus.
 It can be found in the RangeShiftR repo under the development tag [v.1.1-beta.0](https://github.com/RangeShifter/RangeShiftR-package/releases/tag/v.1.1-beta.0).